xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 ### Profile Inheritance

-**Profile Inheritance** reduces your effort spent on modification and recreation the same global variables in derived profiles.
+**Profile Inheritance** reduces your effort spent on modification and recreation of the same global variables in derived profiles.
 If Katalon Studio does not find variables that are used in the test within the designated profile (any profiles but default), it will look into the default profile and use its variables to execute the test.

 **How to utilize Profile Inheritance**

-Commonly used global variables should be stored in the **default** profile and other sets of global variables should be stored in the **derived** (custom) profiles to avoid duplicated code and for better management.
+Commonly used global variables should be stored in the **default** profile, and other sets of global variables should be stored in the **derived** (custom) profiles to avoid duplicated code and for better management.

 **Running the examples**

 The following examples illustrate how the **Profile Inheritance** feature works.

-- Given test case:
+- Given the following test case:

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execution-profile-v54/inherit-sample.png" width=70%>

-- Execute default profile with given test case:
+- Execute default profile with the given test case:

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execution-profile-v54/inherit-default-profile.png" width=70%>